drjohnnycheng/Flask/README.md

      ```
      conda create --name fenv --file requirements.txt
      ```
-     (This will create a virtual environment 'fenv', as stated at the first line of 'environment.yml', and you may change it. <br />
+     (This will create a virtual environment 'fenv' and you may change it. <br />
       It will also install the relevant Python packages automatically for this web application. <br />
       You may need to install some package(s)) when the automatic procedure fails.)<br />
+   - Download the file 'wordcloud-1.8.1-cp39-cp39-win_amd64.whl' and install the package by runnung the command:
+     ```
+     python -m pip install wordcloud-1.8.1-cp39-cp39-win_amd64.whl
+     ```
    - Activate the virtual environment, fenv by running the command:
      ```
      activate fenv